 Tash Sultana sprouted from humble roots, busking in the streets of Melbourne Australia to earn a living, all while teaching themself to be multifaceted musically.
+Many will recognise Tash from their electric guitar that follows them also everywhere – perhaps they would have been better off using one of these electric travel guitars to make transporting it easier?
+Nevertheless, they certainly know how to play it.
 Upon receiving their first guitar at age three, a young Tash delved in the realm and mystic of music.
 Since then, they have been unstoppable in educating themself on a variety of instruments.

 Fluent in over a dozen different instruments, Tash has mastered the saxophone, bass, guitar, flute, and trumpet-and those are just a few!
 They take these diverse musical sounds and delicately ropes and intertwines into their music.
 This creates a distinct, layered and full sound.
 They now are a twenty-one-year-old sensation, touring their sophomore album, Flow State, worldwide.